Anyone with even the most fleeting interest in English history knows the account afforded to this heroic battle.

 Cetshwayo had issued commands that no impi should cross the Buffalo (Mzinyathi) river and also never attack a fortified position.

-Nevertheless, his half-brother Prince Dabulamanzi kaMpande, ‘who had missed out at the slaughter at Isandlwana (here another arsehole named Chelmsford was in overall charge), obviously the Prince believed that the orders didn’t apply to him and disobeyed both commands!
+Nevertheless, his half-brother Prince Dabulamanzi kaMpande, ‘who had missed out at the slaughter at Isandlwana (where another arsehole named Chelmsford was in overall charge), obviously the Prince believed that the orders didn’t apply to him and disobeyed both commands!

 Then we get the full treatment; of how this face-saving glorious affair of Rorke’s Drift ensued, under the gallant leadership of Lieutenants Chard & Bromhead.
-That’s also a load of Quechua wanu, as the real saviour in command-wise was an acting assistant Commissary named James Dalton.
+That’s also a load of Quechua wanu, as the real saviour command-wise was an acting assistant Commissary named James Dalton.

 If Chard & Bromhead had had their way the whole detachment would have been massacred on a 14-mile trek to Helpmekaar!